 Xylitol is good for your teeth and sweetens your paste

 I like my toothpaste to be sweet.
 I grew up using all the grocery store toothpaste brands that most Americans have used, and was used to having a certain amount of sweetness in my paste.
 Trying to be healthy about the sweetener in my toothpaste, I originally used stevia to make this sweet, but after learning more about Xylitol and its dental health benefits, I decided to make the switch.
 According to xylitol.org:

 "research done in widely different conditions confirms that xylitol use significantly reduces tooth decay rates both in high-risk groups (high caries prevalence, poor nutrition, and poor oral hygiene) and in low-risk groups (low caries incidence using all current prevention recommendations)."

 Making toothpaste for your pets

 Your pet needs a frequent toothbrushing to keep their teeth in great condition too!
 For pets, it's safest to avoid the use of essential oils, as most of the toothpaste will get swallowed.
 For pet's toothpaste, DO NOT USE XYLITOL, IT'S A KNOWN POISON FOR BOTH CATS AND DOGS.

 Hippy Homemade Toothpaste

-This toothpaste is safe to use with toddlers, though I organic flavor extracts (instead of essential oils) for a child under the age of 6, as they tend to swallow their toothpaste more than spit it out!
-It's also safer not to use essential oils for dogs and children in such sensitive areas such as the mucus membranes in your mouth!
+For a child under the age of 6, I use my kid's toothpaste, as they tend to swallow their toothpaste more than spit it out!
+It's not safe to use essential oils for dogs and children in such sensitive areas of the body, such as the mucous membranes in your mouth!